Skip to main content

 • Upgrading or downgrading your plan

-You'll only be charged for the time the plan or feature was active, not a full billing cycle.
+You'll only be charged for the time the plan or billing change was active, not a full billing cycle.

 🧾 Only pay for the time you use 🧾